Monotonic Transformation Invariant Multi-task Learning: Conclusion

 \section{Conclusion}

-We consider the problem of constructing multitask learning (MTL) methods that are robust to monotonic, nonaffine task loss transformations.
+We consider the problem of constructing multi-task learning (MTL) methods that are robust to monotonic, nonaffine task loss transformations.
 In practice, different task losses can be arbitrarily scaled with respect to one another, and those scalings can be understood as monotonic, possibly nonaffine transformations of some ideal, unknown losses which are meaningfully comparable.
 To address this problem, we present \dibsmtl, an MTL method which is invariant to such transformations because it uses only normalized task loss gradients.
 Building upon recent work which formalizes the MTL training update step as a bargaining game played between tasks \citep{navon2022multi}, we adapt the recently introduced \texttt{DiBS} bargaining approach \citep{gupta2025cooperative} in order to find a Pareto stationary (and monotonic transformation-invariant) update direction.
 While \dibs~enjoys convergence guarantees when losses are strongly convex, practical MTL problems almost always have nonconvex task losses.
 To bridge this gap, we prove that a subsequence of the \texttt{DiBS} iterates asymptotically converges to a Pareto stationary point even in the nonconvex regime.
-Empirically, we demonstrate that \dibsmtl~achieves performance competitive with state-of-the-art methods on standard large-scale MTL benchmarks.
-Moreover, when task losses are nonaffinely transformed other leading MTL methods suffer degraded performance, with some tasks dominating others, whereas \dibsmtl~still maintains high performance, demonstrating robustness to such transformations.
+Empirically, we demonstrate that (i) due to its monotonic transformation invariance, \dibsmtl~significantly outperforms state-of-the-art MTL baselines in settings with task losses being poorly scaled relative to each other, highlighting the unique suitability of \dibsmtl~to MTL problems with heterogeneous, possibly unknown task loss scalings; and (ii) the transformation robustness property of \dibsmtl~does not sacrifice performance on real-world benchmarks, where \dibsmtl~is competitive against leading MTL baselines.